bclarkson-code/Tricycle/README.md

 If you have a CUDA capable GPU, this will download and tokenise the dataset and start training.

+Note, the dataset will be cached in ~/.cache/huggingface by default.
+You might want to delete this once you're done because it is pretty big.
+Also, at present, shuffling the dataset requires a lot of ram (I'm working on bringing this down).

 The parameters for the model can be found at `src/tricycle/configs.py:SmolGPTConfig`.
 If you aren't using an RTX 3090, you'll probably want to play around with the parameters a bit to optimise things for your setup (e.g increasing batch size